homebrewing/brauhausjs/README.md

 ```

 ### Node.js (server-side use)
-For Node.js, you can easily install Brauhaus.js using `npm`:
+For Node.js, you can easily install Brauhaus.js and plugins using `npm`:

 ```bash
 npm install brauhaus